verlyn13/mcp-scope/content/project/build-engineer-next-steps.md

 ## Next Day Tasks

 ### 1. Gradle and Build System Setup (Priority: Critical)

+{{< callout "warning" "Critical Task" >}}
+The Gradle setup is critical for ensuring consistent build environments across the team.
+Complete this task before moving on to other implementation work.
+{{< /callout >}}

 1. **Set up Gradle 8.12 environment**
    - Install Gradle 8.12 for local development